Protection Orders in Queensland

-The proceedings take place in a closed Court which means that members of the public cannot attend the hearing except with leave of the court, and details which might identify any of the parties to the hearing cannot be published.
+The proceedings will take place in a closed court which means that members of the public cannot attend except with leave of the court, and details that might identify any of the parties to the hearing cannot be published.

-As of 1 December 2015, the aggrieved person must be treated as a ‘special witness’.
-This means the court can order that, while the aggrieved gives evidence, the respondent, and anyone else the court deems necessary, is excluded from court or obscured from the aggrieved person, or that their evidence is videotaped and played to the court.
+The aggrieved will be treated as a special witness.
+This means that the court can order that, while they give evidence, the respondent, and any other party as the court decides, is excluded from court or obscured from the aggrieved person, or that the aggrieved’s evidence is videotaped and played to the court.

-- that the respondent not attempt to locate or approach the aggrieved or other named person,
+- that the respondent does not attempt to locate or approach the aggrieved or other named person,

-- that the respondent return property which belongs to the aggrieved, or allow the aggrieved to retrieve their property
+- that the respondent return property which belongs to the aggrieved, or allows the aggrieved to retrieve their property

 - a limitation on, or prevention of, contact with a child to the extent necessary to protect the child

 - conditions to protect the life of an unborn child.